 Teaching and Learning Methods

-These include lectures supervisions, individual research projects, industrial visits and presentations.
+These include lectures supervisions, individual research projects, and presentations.

 Assessment for this course is through:

 - three unseen written examinations (for aims 1-5 and learning outcomes 1-4);

 - appropriate submitted work and/or examinations (for aims 3 & 4 and learning outcomes 1-4);